DiFronzo/blog.vfiles.no/content/posts/machine-learning-with-wikidata.md

 ### Loading in Our Data

 Now it's time for some data collection from Wikidata.
-For this example have I used the yearly (average) population stacked by country in a query.
+For this example we are using the yearly (average) population stacked by country in a query (linked further down).
 This gives us a lot of interesting values and some with faults, unfortunately.
 I have chosen to filter this query to only include values from 2005 and newer.
 How you choose to import the query into the script is your decision.
-A passibility is to [iterate over a SPARQL query](https://www.wikidata.org/wiki/Wikidata:Pywikibot_-_Python_3_Tutorial/Iterate_over_a_SPARQL_query) by downloading the `.rq` file or just download a [JSON](https://en.wikipedia.org/wiki/JSON) file of the result from the query.wikidata.org site.
-Once you've downloaded the data set and placed it into your main directory you will first need to clean the data, and later load it in using the pandas module.
+A passibility is to
+[iterate over a SPARQL query](https://www.wikidata.org/wiki/Wikidata:Pywikibot_-_Python_3_Tutorial/Iterate_over_a_SPARQL_query) by downloading the `.rq` file or just download a [JSON](https://en.wikipedia.org/wiki/JSON) file of the result from the [query.wikidata.org](https://query.wikidata.org) site.
+Once you've downloaded the data set and placed it into your main directory (of the Python code) you will first need to clean the data, and later load it in using the pandas module.

-Yearly Population stacked by country
+#### Yearly Population stacked by country

 ```SPARQL
 # male/female population _must_ not be added unqualified as total population (!)